LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 FHIRSERVER is granted a minimum set of priveleges.
 SET_TENANT is the only way to write the SV_TENANT_ID.

+These grants are for a group, and any user may be subsequently added to the access list.

 The diagram outlines the relationships between the administrative and tenant schema.
 ![permissions-overview.png](permissions-overview.png)